-• Extractors SHOULD set the canDelete, canCopy and canReorder attributes for the codes that need to be treated differently than with the default settings.

-- The number and order of the inline codes making up a non-reorderable sequence MUST NOT be changed. - A whole non-reorderable sequence MAY be moved before or after another non-reorderable sequence. - When a non-reorderable sequence is made of a single non-reorderable code, Modifiers MAY remove the canReorder attribute of that code or change its value to yes. - Modifiers MUST NOT delete inline codes that have their attribute canDelete set to no. - Modifiers MUST NOT replicate inline codes that have their attribute canCopy set to no.
+- Extractors SHOULD set the canDelete, canCopy and canReorder attributes for the codes that need to be treated differently than with the default settings. - The Modifiers MUST NOT change the number and order of the inline codes making up a non-reorderable sequence MUST NOT be changed. - AModifiers MAY move a whole non-reorderable sequence MAY be moved before or after another non-reorderable sequence. - When a non-reorderable sequence is made of a single non-reorderable code, Modifiers MAY remove the canReorder attribute of that code or change its value to yes. - Modifiers MUST NOT delete inline codes that have their attribute canDelete set to no. - Modifiers MUST NOT replicate inline codes that have their attribute canCopy set to no.